riverwm/river/CONTRIBUTING.md

 Please follow the
 [Zig Style Guide](https://ziglang.org/documentation/master/#Style-Guide)
 and run `zig fmt` before every commit.
-With regards to line length, consider 100 characters to be a hard upper limit and 80 or less to be the goal.
+With regards to line length, keep it under 100 columns in general but prioritize readability over adhering to a strict limit.
 Note that inserting a trailing comma after the last parameter in function calls, struct declarations, etc. will cause `zig fmt` to wrap those lines.
 I highly recommend configuring your editor to run `zig fmt` on write.

 On a higher level, prioritize simplicity of code over nearly everything else.
 Performance is only a valid reason for code complexity if there are profiling